puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

-It's cool to install and configure an Apache httpd web server with a few lines of code and some clicks in the console, but keep in mind that the best part can't be shown with the Learning VM: once the `lvmguide` module is installed, you can apply the `lvmguide` class to as many nodes as you like, even if they have different specifications or run different operating systems.
+It's cool to install and configure an Apache httpd web server with a few lines of code and some clicks in the console, but keep in mind that the best part can't be shown with the Learning VM.
+Once the `lvmguide` module is installed, you can apply the `lvmguide` class to as many nodes as you like, even if they have different specifications or run different operating systems.